pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

    class TrainerNet(nn.Module):
    ...
        def forward(self, x):
            model_output = remote_method(
                ParameterServer.forward, self.param_server_rref, x)
            return model_output

-With our trainer fully defined, its now time to write our neural network training loop that will create our network and optimizer, run some inputs through the network and compute the loss.
-The training loop looks a lot like that of a traditional neural network, with some modifications due to the nature of our network being distributed across machines.
+With our trainer fully defined, it's now time to write our neural network training loop that will create our network and optimizer, run some inputs through the network and compute the loss.
+The training loop looks a lot like that of a local training program, with some modifications due to the nature of our network being distributed across machines.

 Below, we initialize our ``TrainerNet`` and build a ``DistributedOptimizer``.
 Note that as mentioned above, we must pass in all of the global (across all nodes participating in distributed training) parameters that we want to be optimized.
 In addition, we pass in the local optimizer to be used, in this case, SGD.
-Note that we can configure the underlying optimzer algorithm in the same way as creating a local optimizer - all arguments for ``optimizer.SGD`` will be forwarded properly.
+Note that we can configure the underlying optimizer algorithm in the same way as creating a local optimizer - all arguments for ``optimizer.SGD`` will be forwarded properly.
 As an example, we pass in a custom learning rate that will be used as the learning rate for all local optimizers.

 .. code-block:: python